fastapi/fastapi/docs/en/docs/contributing.md

 If it shows the `pip` binary at `env/bin/pip` then it worked. 🎉

-Make sure you have the latest pip version on your virtual environment to avoid errors on the next steps:
+Make sure you have the latest pip version on your local environment to avoid errors on the next steps:

 <div class="termy">